These 2 Rangers forwards in good place to start training camp, GM believes

 Rangers GM says Filip Chytil is ‘full go’ to start training camp

 Another Rangers player hoping last season was not the norm is Chytil.
-The 25-year-old center missed all but 10 games last season because of an upper-body injury believed to be a concussion.
-And since Chytil is believed to have sustained multiple concussions in his career, it was good news to hear what Drury had to say about him entering camp.
+The 25-year-old center missed all but 10 games because of an upper-body injury believed to be a concussion.
+Because Chytil is believed to have sustained multiple concussions in his career, it was good news to hear what Drury had to say about him entering camp.

 Drury reported that Chytil is a “full go” and has “nothing holding him back.”